-We all love the tantalising notion of getting ‘off the beaten track’.
-Exploring places that make you feel that you are only ones around, that you’ve stripped off the scales of life’s trials and tribulations and emerged revitalized and invigorated – able to see for miles and miles – literally and figuratively.
+We all love the notion of getting ‘off the beaten track’.
+Exploring lodges near Cape Town that make you feel that you are the only ones around, that you’ve stripped off the scales of life’s trials and tribulations and emerged revitalized and invigorated – able to see for miles and miles – literally and figuratively.

 But then reality sets in.
 Off the beaten track sometimes means just that.
 No ‘track ‘ means it takes ages to get to your chosen hideaway.
 And sometimes we just don’t have the time.
 If the journey to a lodge starts to seriously eat into your precious weekend or holiday, then you start to question your decision.
 So here are 7 lodges near to Cape Town – all under 3 hours drive.